RorriMaesu/ChemistrySimulator/README.md

-# Black Hole Simulator & Quantum Atom Explorer
+# Quantum Atom Explorer

-Welcome to the **Black Hole Simulator & Quantum Atom Explorer**!
+Welcome to the **Quantum Atom Explorer**!
 This interactive science tool lets you explore the quantum world of atoms, electrons, and chemistry in a visually stunning and educational way.

 ## Features
 - **Atom Explorer:** Visualize atomic structure and quantum numbers interactively.